Chase Vodka: Company history

+Chase Distillery was acquired by Diageo on 1 March 2021.
+The Chase Distillery site in Herefordshire was closed in January 2025 with production moving to Cameronbridge distillery in Fife, Scotland.

 Product description

 Chase Vodka is a premium potato-based vodka made from specialty potato varieties such as Lady Claire and King Edward.
 It is a single-estate vodka, meaning that the base ingredients used for the vodka are produced on site (including the apples used for Naked Chase Apple Vodka).
 The production process involves peeling, heating and mashing the potatoes before adding yeast for fermentation.
 Next the potatoes are transferred to a traditional copper pot still where steam is used to raise the temperature and encourage distillation.
 Vapours rise up through the 70 ft tall rectification column, resulting in a vodka that has effectively been distilled 119 times.
 Finally, distilled water from the onsite borehole – which draws water from underneath the farm's apple trees – is used to dilute the vodka to 40% ABV.

 Flavours

 Chase Original Vodka is described on the company website as "a beautifully smooth vodka with a naturally sweet and creamy taste".
 Other potato vodka products from the Chase Distillery are flavoured with elderflower (Chase Elderflower Liqueur), fresh fruit (Chase Fresh Fruit Liqueurs), Seville orange (Chase Marmalade Vodka), smoked oak (Chase English Oak Smoked Vodka) and rhubarb (Chase Rhubarb Vodka).
 Chase also produces an apple vodka (Naked Chase Apple Vodka), using apples sourced from their estate, in addition to a range of gin products (Williams Gin).